- How to Pick the Best Golf Clubs for the Money

 - Clubhead covers

 The woods have an extra-large and forgiving sweet spot producing exceptional distance.
-The woods are fitted with graphite shafts while the irons and putter are fitted with iron shafts.
-The steel shafts on the irons are stiff enough to encourage a good impact on all shots.
+To keep the price down, the shafts on the cheaper version of these clubs are all steel.
+The shafts on the irons are stiff enough to encourage a good impact on all shots.
+Alternatively, you can opt to pay just a little extra and get graphite shafts.

 The hybrid performs as a replacement for the often tricky longer irons.

-The cavity back irons range from a 6-iron through to a pitching wedge with perimeter weighting for extra stability.
+The cavity back irons range from a 6-iron through to a pitching wedge and sand wedge with perimeter weighting for extra stability.
+They are some of the best irons you’ll find in the budget range.
 The sole measurement gets broader as the numbers rise in the set with the pitching wedge having the widest sole.

-The mallet putter contains a T-marking to foster improved alignment leading to more holed putts.
+The mallet putter contains a marking to foster improved alignment leading to more holed putts.

 A strong lightweight stand bag comes standard with a rain hood, five accessible pockets, and a supplementary cooler pocket.
 The incredibly convenient and comfortable carry strap makes it a delight to carry for 18 holes.

-The set is available to both left-handed and right-handed golfers and will provide all the distance and accuracy you require and even offer assistance on those off-center hits which you are very likely to contend with frequently in the beginning.
+The set is accessible for all golfers and will provide all the distance and accuracy you require and even offer assistance on those off-center hits that you are very likely to contend with frequently in the beginning.

-This is a complete set for the budget-minded that has received a lot of gleaming online reviews.
+This is a complete set for the budget-minded that feel the need for a recognizable brand.

 - Respectable driver presenting excellent distance